modir/laminas-book/docs/skeleton.md

 To access the website, in your browser's navigation bar, enter "http://localhost:8080".

+!!! note
-> After editing the virtual host config file, you should restart Apache to apply changes.
+    After editing the virtual host config file, you should restart Apache to apply changes.

 ## Hosts File